vdsm/virtual-dsm/readme.md

     This can be used to enable the facial recognition function in Synology Photos for example.

-  * ### How do I passthrough a disk?
+  * ### How do I pass-through a disk?

-    When running the container inside a virtualized environment, it is possible to passthrough disk devices directly, instead of binding a folder containing an image.
+    When running the container inside a virtualized environment, it is possible to pass-through disk devices directly instead of binding a folder containing an image.
 As these devices are already backed by an image on the host, this removes an extra layer.

     This allows for easier management and higher performance.
 To do so, you can add those devices to your compose file: